Roe algebras of coarse spaces via coarse geometric modules: Introduction

 By design, these definitions extend the classical analogue notions.
 Namely, if $\CHx$ is obtained from a classical geometric module $\CH_X$, then $\roestar{\CHx}$ and $\roecstar\CHx$ are precisely the Roe \Star{} and \cstar{}algebras as defined in, \emph{e.g.}\ \cite{willett_higher_2020}.
 One example of classical interest is when $X$ is a locally finite metric space and $\CHx=\ell^2(X)$.
-In this case $\cpcstar{\CHx}=\roecstar{\CHx}$, which is known as the \emph{uniform Roe algebra}.
+In this case $\cpcstar{\CHx}=\roecstar{\CHx}$, which is known as the \emph{uniform Roe algebra} of $X$.
 This \cstar{}algebra has been thoroughly studied, because it is more manageable than the usual Roe algebra defined using ample modules.
 More generally, if $\crse X$ is a coarse space one may always consider the \emph{uniform module} $\CH_{u,\crse X}\coloneqq\ell^2(X)$ and $\cpcstar{\CH_{u,\crse X}}$ is then the associated uniform Roe-algebra.\footnote{\, If $\crse X$ is not locally finite, then this is no longer equal to $\roecstar{\CH_{u,\crse X}}$.
-We find that $\cpcstar{\CH_{u,\crse X}}$ has more affinity to the classical uniform Roe-algebras, as one of the key simplifications they present is that the local compactness condition becomes void, as every controlled propagation has locally finite rank.}
+We find that $\cpcstar{\CH_{u,\crse X}}$ has more affinity to the classical uniform Roe-algebras, for instance because they are both unital, while $\roecstar{\CH_{u,\crse X}}$ needs not be. }